AIMS centres are looking for TUTORS / TEACHING ASSISTANTS for the 2014-2015 academic year

 Student participation in class and independent work are strongly encouraged.
 The unique residential character of the Institute allows for optimum interaction between students and lecturers in a congenial environment at all hours.
 AIMS facilities include an excellent library and a state of the art computer laboratory.

-Tutoring at an AIMS centre is a great opportunity to meet and work closely with prestigious scientists from around the world.
+Tutoring at an AIMS centre is a great opportunity to meet and work closely with highly-respected scientists from around the world.

-Appointments will normally be made for the duration of the academic year at least, which runs from mid-August 2011 until the end of June 2012.
+Appointments will normally be made for a minimum duration of one full academic year, which runs from mid-August until the end of June.

-Providing general assistance to the director and the lecturers with the academic programme, for example in assisting with problem-solving classes and computer labs, in providing group and personal tutorial where needed, in assessing students performance on a continuous basis, in preparing additional materials and examples as needed.
+Providing general assistance to the director and the lecturers with the academic programme, for example in assisting with problem-solving classes and computer labs, in providing group and personal tutorials where needed, in contributing to the assessment of student performance on a continuous basis, in preparing additional materials and examples as needed.

 At least a Master's in one of the mathematical sciences; superior teaching ability/skills; excellent interpersonal skills; innovative flair; excellent command of English and/or French; ability to work as a dedicated member of a team where responsibility is shared.

 Knowledge of an additional language, in particular Arabic, would be an advantage.

 Applications close when all positions are filled.
 Applications are to be forwarded by email to firstname.lastname@example.org.
 Applicants should include a motivation letter (indicating which centre(s) they prefer), a CV and a list of two contactable references.